viviandotdev/ObsidianVault/+ Encounters/Queue.md

 identity diversications
 - do not tie your entire identity to your work
 - you don't have to chase prestige,
-	- i am not interested in prestige or getting a higher. paying job or even get
+	- i am not interested in prestige or getting a higher. paying job or even getting a rise
+	-